SalomePlatform/jobmanager/doc/jobmanager_gui.rst

 The fifth page (see :ref:`figure_jobmanager_job_workflow_4`) permits to add the input and output files.
 Input files are files located into the user computer that have to be transferred into the execution resource.
+Output files will be copied to the user computer at the end of the job.
+It's mandatory to define the *Remote working directory* that is the directory where the job will be executed.
+Note that if a working directory is defined for the selected resource, the working directory for the job will be created as a subdirectory of the resource working directory by default.
+The name of this subdirectory will contain the current date and time.
+Of course, you can override this default value.
+Input files will be copied in this working directory.
-In this page, you could also define the result directory where job's results and logs will be copied.
+In this page, you can also define the result directory where the job's results and logs will be copied.

 .. _figure_jobmanager_job_workflow_4: